kostastepetes/creative-juice/README.md

  routes
 })`

 In this part, the application's routes are defined in an array.
 Each route is an object that maps a URL path to a Vue.js component.
-The `createRouter` function is used to create a router instance with the defined routes and the `createWebHistory` function for history mode **[1](https://vuejs.org/guide/essentials/application.html)**.
+The `createRouter` function is used to create a router instance with the defined routes and the `createWebHistory` function for history mode.
 `const app = createApp(App)
 app.use(router)
 app.component('font-awesome-icon', FontAwesomeIcon)